Xeavin/The-Insurgents-Graveyard/README.md

 1. Uninstall the mod via the **Vortex Mod Manager**.
 2. Download and install the mod as shown in the installation instructions above.
 3. Update mod requirements if necessary.
-4. Reapply any changes done to the configuration file.

 ### Uninstallation
 Uninstall the mod via the **Vortex Mod Manager**.